CCBDA-UPC/Assignments-2025/Lab04.md

 **Q431 What is the goal of your application?**

+**Q432 Include the code modifications and eventual new files in the repo.
+Add your thoughts about the above task.**

 Make sure that you have updated your local GitHub repository (using the `git`commands `add`, `commit` and `push`) with all the files generated during this session.